turingschool-examples/viewing_party_lite_7/README.md

 - Adhered to the RuboCop style guide for enhanced code quality.

 User Authentication and Data Security:
+- Leveraged bcrypt for user password encryption and authentication.
-- Implemented user registration with unique email validation.
+- Implemented validation of user registration with unique email addresses.
-- Implemented user login/logout leveraging
+- Created a SessionHelper module to define custom methods that streamline the process of logging in/out and validating the current session.
 - Utilized Rails encryption to securely store and manage API access keys.

 Team Collaboration: